Braniff International Airways: Merger with Panagra

-In February 1967 Braniff, purchased Pan American-Grace Airways which was also known as 'Panagra from shareholders of Pan American World Airways and W. R. Grace, increasing its presence making it the leading US airline in South America.
-The merger was effective on February 1, 1967, and Panagra's remaining piston airliners were retired.
-Panagra operated early model Douglas DC-8 jets at this time, which were a new addition to the Braniff fleet; a Panagra order for five long-range Douglas DC-8-62 jetliners was then taken up by Braniff, and deliveries began in late 1967, replacing the older Series 30 Panagra DC-8s by the end of 1967.
+In February 1967, Braniff purchased Pan American-Grace Airways, which was also known as Panagra from shareholders of Pan American World Airways and W. R. Grace, increasing its presence and making it the leading US airline in South America.
+The merger was effective on February 1, 1967, and Panagra's remaining piston-engined airliners were retired.
+Panagra operated early-model Douglas DC-8 jets at this time, which were a new addition to the Braniff fleet; a Panagra order for five long-range Douglas DC-8-62 jetliners was then taken up by Braniff, and deliveries began in late 1967, replacing the older Series 30 Panagra DC-8s by the end of 1967.